Selected Reviews & Interviews

 Momus Podcast, Toronto, 2020

-&“10 Binge-Worthy Art Podcasts in the Age of Coronavirus,” by Jori Finkel
+From Jori Finkel’s “10 Binge-Worthy Art Podcasts in the Age of Coronavirus,” New York Times, March 20 2020

-"I COULD SEE EVERYTHING; An Interview with Margaux Williamson," by Laura Horne-Gaul
+"I Could See Everything; An Interview with Margaux Williamson," by Laura Horne-Gaul

 Tussle Art Magazine, New York 2015